 In the arts, the Master of Fine Arts is usually the terminal degree; a Doctor of Fine Arts exists, but is a rare, and usually only honorary, degree.
 The MFA is all that is needed to teach at the post-secondary (college or university) level.
 A master’s degree is also the standard in design professions or education, such as the Master of Design (MDes).

 Many institutions offer post-graduate or graduate certificates in art and design, either for students with a bachelor’s degree who want further professional credentialing, or students who have a master’s degree in some related field who want a specialization.
-Such certificates may include a master’s certificate in Graphic Design, for example.
+For example, such certificates may include a master’s certificate in Graphic Design.

-In the more technical or digital areas of the field, such as UX Design or Human-Computer Interaction, numerous alternative education options have started appearing in just the last few years.
+In the field’s more technical or digital areas, such as UX Design or Human-Computer Interaction, numerous alternative education options have started appearing in just the last few years.
 Whether it’s entrepreneurial start-ups or forward-thinking colleges and universities, there are even more options, such as accelerated programs that can be completed in just a few months, self-paced online courses, or intensive hands-on workshops.
 In many industries, an alternative certificate or credential is just as valuable as a formal degree.